a6b8/advanced-coding-toolbox-for-elementor/README.md

 # advanced-coding-toolbox-for-elementor
-These widgets extend elementor for wordpress with some coding functionalities.
+This plugin extend elementor for wordpress with some coding widgets

 Current Widgets are:
 - [x] Inline Editor